Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

   pass `R CMD build` and `R CMD check` if no browser is to be found on the system, with the exception of BrowserViz whose unit tests will timeout in that case.
-- `graphviz` and `libgraphviz-dev` are for Rgraphviz.
-- `libgtkmm-2.4-dev` is for HilbertVisGUI.
-- `libgsl-dev` is for all the packages that depend on the GSL.
-- `libsbml5-dev` is for rsbml.
-- `automake` is for RProtoBufLib.
-- `libnetcdf-dev` is for mzR, RNetCDF, etc...
-- `libopenbabel-dev` and `libeigen3-dev` are for ChemmineOB.
-- `clustalo` is for LowMACA.
-- `ocl-icd-opencl-dev` is for gpuMagic.
-- `libavfilter-dev` is for av/spatialHeatmap.
 - `libfribidi-dev` is for CRAN package textshaping which BioC package EnhancedVolcano indirectly depends on via ragg and ggrastr.
-- `infernal` is for inferrnal.
-- `fuse` and `libfuse-dev` are for Travel.
-- `kallisto` is for rkal.
-- `mono-runtime` and `libmono-system-data4.0-cil` are for rawrr.

 ### 1.9 Install Python 3 modules